sigoden/apitest/docs/eval.md

 ## eval context

-Apitest regist [jslib](./jslib.md) to eval context. so you can define functions in jslib and use functions in req eval and res eval.
+Apitest regist [jslib](./jslib.md) to eval context. so you can define function in jslib and use it in eval context.

-Apitest also collect the data of test cases and regist it to eval context.
+Apitest also collect the data of test units and regist it to eval context.

 ```js
 // module mod1